Warren Island State Park

-Warren Island State Park is state-owned island and public recreation area on Penobscot Bay in the town of Islesboro, Waldo County, Maine.
+Warren Island State Park is state-owned island and public recreation area on Penobscot Bay in the town of Islesboro, Waldo County, Maine, United States.
 The 70 acre state park sits about ½-mile from Islesboro Island and 3 mi offshore from the mainland at Lincolnville.
-The island was acquired by the state of Maine for one dollar in 1959.
+The island was acquired by the state of Maine for one dollar in 1958.
 Hiking trails, campsites, and open-faced shelters are found on the island; a pier allows access by private boat.